schavis/hashicorp-backup/sync-git.md

 server, looks for commits on your local branch that do not exist on the remote branch, then pushes the missing changes to the server.

-Pushing changes is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".
+Pushing changes to the server is how you share your code with others.
+You can think of the push command as "make the remote branch look like my local branch".

 > **Warning**
 > Your push will fail if the remote branch has changes that you have not applied